 The eulogy focused on how Christ, the Lamb of God, triumphed by turning on its head every device those who crucified Him intended.
 What they intended to be shameful, Christ used to show how powerful He was in overcoming even this dreadful form of death.
-He was despised, scorned, forsaken and hated, and He in turn showed us how to return love for hate by bringing peace, that is, a peace between God and those who treated Him so, and also broke down the social barriers with one another so that now we can have a peace and oneness so deep, that no other event could have accomplished it.
+He was despised, scorned, forsaken, and hated, and He, in turn, showed us how to return love for hate by bringing peace, that is, a peace between God and those who treated Him so, and also broke down the social barriers with one another so that now we can have a peace and oneness so deep, that no other event could have accomplished it.

-And finally, on the cross Christ was blasphemed, but in the end was recognized as both King of kings and Lord of lords.
-All four ugly designs of the wicked: shame, scorn, mocking and blasphemy, Jesus turned into glorifying Himself and became praiseworthy for all eternity.
+And finally, on the cross, Christ was blasphemed, but in the end, was recognized as both King of kings and Lord of lords.
+All four ugly designs of the wicked: shame, scorn, mocking, and blasphemy, Jesus turned into glorifying Himself and became praiseworthy for all eternity.

-“What does this perfect sacrifice challenge you and I to do?” brother Walker asked of us, then added “Ask God for yourselves, then say to Him ‘And now, Lord, what do you want from me?
+“What does this perfect sacrifice challenge you and I to do?”, Brother Walker asked of us, then added “Ask God for yourselves, then say to Him ‘And now, Lord, what do you want from me?
 Here am I, send me!’”
 Amen!

-When the young songleader got up, he noted that he’d planned a progression of thought within the hymns he had chosen, starting from knowing Christ, then to worshipping Christ, to examining the sacrifice of Christ, then to exalting Christ as our Savior.
+When the young song leader got up, he noted that he’d planned a progression of thought within the hymns he had chosen, starting from knowing Christ, then to worshiping Christ, to examining the sacrifice of Christ, then to exalting Christ as our Savior.
 He also explained each song would be sung to flow together with very little pause in between, which was a lovely idea and also quite doable given that the hymns were projected on the overhead screens.
 I appreciated the extra thought it took on the song leader’s part to bring such meaningful coherence to our worship, as well as the heartfelt “Amens'' among the congregation during the slight pauses between our hymns.

-At the closing prayer, confession was made to the Father that we want to “be better for You” and everyone was invited to add their “Amen” when they heard the words “And all the glad disciples said …” Amen.
+At the closing prayer, confession was made to the Father that we want to “be better for You” and everyone was invited to add their “Amen” when they heard the words “And all the glad disciples said …” (Amen).

 3402 Henderson Blvd.